binarymist/HolisticInfoSec-For-WebDevelopers-Fascicle0/manuscript/markdown/main/chapter3.md

 ### What's Included in Kali Linux {#tooling-setup-kali-linux-whats-included-in-kali-linux}

-Greater than 300 security programmes packaged with the operating system.
+More than 300 security programmes packaged with the operating system.
 Before installation you can view the tools included in the [Kali repository](http://git.kali.org/gitweb/), or once installed by issuing the following command:

 {linenos=off}
     # prints complete list of installed packages.